-Our ten full-time faculty all hold doctoral degrees in psychology and are actively involved in research spanning the discipline: clinical, cognitive, conservation/environmental, developmental, evolutionary, industrial-organizational, learning, physiological, perception, psychometrics, and social.
+Our twelve full-time faculty all hold doctoral degrees in psychology and are actively involved in research spanning the discipline: clinical, cognitive, conservation/environmental, developmental, evolutionary, industrial-organizational, learning, physiological, perception, psychometrics, and social.
 In 1992 and 1995 members of our department have been named as the CASE (Council for Advancement and Support of Education) Professor of the Year for the state of Pennsylvania.
 Also, in 2000, another member of the department was named the CASE Professor of the Year at the University of Scranton.

 All faculty members are exclusively committed to undergraduate education.
 Like many small institutions with a national reputation for excellence, we have chosen to have no graduate program in psychology, thus focusing our energies on the undergraduate population.
 This fosters a close mentoring relationship between undergraduates and faculty.
 In addition to their teaching commitments, faculty members supervise research, publish regularly, review for journals, and coordinate grants.